Zabadam/surface/README.md

 ### References
 - 🌟 [Surface] - A shapeable, layered, animated container Widget
-- 🔲 [SurfacePeekSpec] - An Object with optional parameters to customize a Surface's "peek"
+- 🔲 [SurfacePeekSpec] - An Object with optional parameters to customize a 🌟 Surface's "peek"
-- 👆 [SurfaceTapSpec] - An Object with optional parameters to customize a Surface's tap behavior
+- 👆 [SurfaceTapSpec] - An Object with optional parameters to customize a 🌟 Surface's tap behavior
-- 🔬 [SurfaceFilterSpec] - An Object with optional parameters to customize a Surface's blurring filters
+- 🔬 [SurfaceFilterSpec] - An Object with optional parameters to customize a 🌟 Surface's blurring filters
 #### 🎊 Just a few extra goodies for fun.
 - 🏓 [CustomInk] - A delightfully bouncy and position-mirroring reaction to user input on a piece of [Material]
 - 🔦 [WithShading] `Color` extension
    - ⬛ [withBlack] `.withBlack(int subtract)`
    - ⬜ [withWhite] `.withWhite(int add)`
 - 🤚 [DragNub] A small, round "handle" indicator used to visualize impression of draggable material
-- 👨‍💻 [fullPrint] - To receive really long `String`s in console log
-- 📏 [scaleAxis] - For a [Transform.scale]-like return that accepts independent `dx` and `dy` scaling

 ## TODO:
 - Work in progress transfer from an
   [Android application](https://play.google.com/store/apps/details?id=com.zaba.bug_bash 'Bug Bash in the Play Store') on which I am primarily focused.